bigkorupto/awesome-nocode/README.md

 - [**No Code Cluster - The Hard Way**](https://github.com/fdegir/nocode-the-hard-way) by Fatih Degirmenci -- Step-by-step tutorial that walks you through setting up a no code cluster the hard way.

+- [**No Code Framworks, Libraries, Software and Resources**](https://github.com/notpushkin/awesome-nocode) by Alexander Pushkov -- A curated awesome no code list from admin panels to web crawling.
+Bonus: Includes no code podcast and web weekly recommendations.

 ## No Code Trivia Quiz